dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 .. _bpy.objects.blenderkit.pbr:

 PBR Compatible
-   Is compatible with `PBR standard <https://www.blenderkit.com/docs/pure-pbr-assetes>`__ .
+   Is compatible with `PBR standard <https://www.blenderkit.com/docs/pure-pbr-assetes>`__.

-Design props:
+Design properties:

    .. _bpy.objects.blenderkit.manufacturer:

    Manufacturer
       Company making the design piece or product.

    .. _bpy.objects.blenderkit.designer:

    Designer
       Author of the original design piece depicted.
       Usually not you -- fill in your name and personal statement in your profile on BlenderKit webpage.

    .. _bpy.objects.blenderkit.designer_collection:

-   Design collection
+   Design Collection
-      Fill if this piece is part of a real world design collection.
+      Fill if this piece is part of a real-world design collection.

    .. _bpy.objects.blenderkit.design_variant:

    Variant
-      Colour or material variant of the product.
+      Color or material variant of the product.

    .. _bpy.objects.blenderkit.use_design_year:

-   Design year
+   Design Year
       Time when the item was designed.
-      It can also be used for living creatures and other objects, for example, a dinosaur -- you can set something like 240 million years.
+      It can also be used for living creatures and other objects, for example, for a dinosaur you can set it to something like 240 million years.

    .. _bpy.objects.blenderkit.work_hours:

    Work Hours
       How long it takes to finish the asset?
-This value isn’t used in BlenderKit score mechanism, but serves as comparison for admins on how `rating system performs <https://www.blenderkit.com/docs/rating>`__
+This value isn't used in BlenderKit score mechanism, but serves as comparison for administrators on how `rating system performs <https://www.blenderkit.com/docs/rating>`__

    .. _bpy.objects.blenderkit.adult:

-   Adult content
+   Adult Content
-      adult content
+      Mark adult content.

-Options specific for materials only
+Options Specific for Materials Only
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: /images/addons_3d-view_blenderkit_sidebar-upload-material.jpg